mandraga/upernes/README.md

     Flex and Bison - Used to parse opcodes
 You need to install wla-65816 from the web site.
 Wla-65816 is one of the best assemblers for retro gaming.
-Add wla-65816 to your windows path (like adding C:\dev\snes\wladx_binaries_20040822\ to your $PATH) I use FCEUX for the nes roms and bsnes for the snes roms because they have a debugger.
+Add wla-65816 to your windows path (like adding C:\dev\snes\wladx_binaries_20040822\ to your $PATH) I use FCEUX for the nes roms and bsnes-plus for the snes roms because they have a debugger.

 How to use upernes: